-how do you know when an elephant's been in your refrigerator? footprints in the jello I need to turn up the heat.
+how do you know when an elephant's been in your refrigerator? footprints in the jello suit me.
+(C.S.
+Lewis) ~§~ A truly great book should

+Playing catch-up today.

+Or ketchup?

+Relish the thought!

+So you noodle get to work?

+Yes, and turnip the heat.

 I'm just a bit jelly.

-Relish the thought!

 Oh stop before ice cream!

+I cantaloupe.

+Cantaloupe?

+That's the proper spelling.

+You know.
+Can't is a contraction.

 Lettuce escape this madness!

+You're right.
+I butter get busy.